Fiserv/SnapPay/docs/apis-with-user-interaction.md

 ## User Interaction APIs are used for the following use cases

 1. Use SnapPay iFrame/Popup Form to authorize an amount using a saved or new credit card.
 The SnapPay iFrame will optionally display the following based on application configuration: ability to list, select, delete, edit or add a card.
-    To implement, use authorizationtype=”A” (Authorize) on API GetRequestID.
+    To implement, use transactiontype="A" (Authorize) on API GetRequestID.
 1. Use SnapPay iFrame/Popup Form to make a payment using saved or new payment method for a credit card or ACH account.
 The SnapPay iFrame will optionally display the following based on application configuration: ability to list, select, delete, edit or add a card as well as the ability to list, select, delete, edit or add an ACH bank account.
-    To implement, use authorizationtype=”S” (Sale) on API GetRequestID.
+    To implement, use transactiontype="S" (Sale) on API GetRequestID.
 1. Use the SnapPay field level control iFrame to only tokenize a credit card number.
 The SnapPay iFrame will only display a single field for credit card number entry, and allows style sheet customization of the field display.
     See section: API – GetRequestID – Field Level Control.